Alfie Steele: Mum and partner guilty of killing boy in bath

 Dirk Howell, 41, was found guilty of murdering the young boy and his mother, Carla Scott, was convicted of manslaughter.

-The jury at Coventry Crown Court found her not guilty of murdering Alfie.
+Jurors cleared her of Alfie's murder.
+They were told by the judge they would never have to sit on a jury again.

-Jurors deliberated for 10 hours over the case after weeks of hearing horrific details of Alfie's final months.
+They deliberated for 10 hours over the case after weeks of hearing horrific details of the nine-year-old's final months.

-They were told they would never have to sit on a jury again.
+Alfie was subjected to a cruel discipline regime and had more than 50 injuries when he died.